 At its Fall 2015 meeting, the Pi Sigma Alpha Executive Council accepted a proposal that modifies the award process for the McManus Scholarship to allow for $1000 in additional funding to two individuals awarded the prize who demonstrate financial need.

 No financial aid information beyond the optional responses to those questions are required on the application.
 Pi Sigma Alpha will not determine the amount of need required by individual students, just whether or not they are eligible.
 Students who have answered yes to any of three key questions and are selected for the McManus Scholarship will be required to provide documentation of one those financial need measures before the award is provided.

 The selection criteria will remain merit, with supplemental funds to be awarded to selected students who can demonstrate financial need.
-If there are not two cases of financial need among the students selected, then up to four awards of $2000 each may be awarded.
+If there are not two cases of financial need among the students selected, then up to five awards of $2000 each may be awarded.